tjhickey724/compiler_design/code/MiniC/PA2.md

 it should give no errors on the first test, but find an syntax error on the second.

 Step 3.
-Modify the PA2.jj file to use the MiniJava rules as described in [MiniC vs MiniJava](./MiniCvsMiniJava.md)
+Modify the PA2.jj file to use the MiniJava rules as described in [MiniC vs MiniJava](./MiniCvsMiniJava.md) There are about 8-10 rules to add and/or modify to turn the MiniC parser into a MiniJava parser

+Step 4.
+Write some MiniJava programs in your test folder and use them to see if the parser is working correctly.

+Step 5.
+Submit your PA2.jj with movies as requested in class.